Civil War Pictures

 *

-South Carolina Men in Blue2
+South Carolina Men in Blue

 This is a copy of a newspaper clipping from the Library of Congress.
 I couldn’t get the print clear enough to read so typing it here: These officers of the Flying Artillery we see here entering the Confederate service at Sullivan’s Island, Charleston Harbor, still wearing of their volunteer organization.
 It was one of the state militia companies so extensively organized previous to the war.
 South Carolina was particularly active in this line.
 After the secesion of the papers were full of notices for various military companies to assemble for drill or for the distribution of arms under 2 of this group is Allen J. Green, then Captain of the Columbia Flying Artillery (later a Major in the No. 4 is W. K. Bachman, then a 4th Lieutenant, later Captain in the German Volunteers, a state infantry entered the artillery service and achieved renown as Bachman’s Battery.
 No 3 is Wilmot D. de Saussure; then Lieutenant and later Captain of another company.
 After 1863, when the confederate resources were __ soldiers were not ashamed to wear the blue clothing brought in by the blockade runners.